Using Security Health Analytics

 This section describes how security marks work for different assets.

 • Allowlist assets: When you add a dedicated mark to an asset, like a Cloud Storage bucket or firewall, the associated finding is marked as resolved when the next batch scan runs.
-The detector will not generate new findings or update existing findings for the asset until the mark is removed.
+The detector won't generate new findings or update existing findings for the asset until the mark is removed.

 • Allowlist projects: When you add a mark to a project resource, findings for which the project itself is the scanned, or target, resource are resolved.
 However, assets contained within the project, such as virtual machines or crypto keys, can still generate findings.
 This security mark is only available if you activate Security Command Center Premium tier at the organization level.